-- Scott L. Hoffman, The Law and Business of International Project Finance: A Resource for Governments, Sponsors, Lawyers, and Project Participants 3rd Edition 2007, Cambrige University. - 2.
-Stefano Gatti, Project Finance in Theory and Practice, Second Edition: Designing, Structuring, and Financing Private and Public Projects 2nd Edition 2012, Academic Press.
+- The Law and Business of International Project Finance: A Resource for Governments, Sponsors, Lawyers, and Project Participants 3rd Edition by Scott L. Hoffman, 2007, Cambride Univ - Project Finance in Theory and Practice, Second Edition: Designing, Structuring, and Financing Private and Public Projects 2rd Edition by Stefano Gatti, 2012, Academic Press.